-The Department of Computer Science and Engineering focuses not only on the theoretical aspects but emphasize the overall development of the students.
-There are Special Interest Groups among the faculty who are focused in their research domains like Data Mining and Big Data Analytics, Wireless & Mobile Computing, Security & Trust Computing, Wireless Sensor Networks & IOT, Soft Computing, Image Processing, Machine Learning and Data Analytics, Natural Language Processing, Cloud Computing and Social Networking, Network Security, Service Oriented Architecture and Theoretical Computer Sciences.
-The departments many strengths include its high faculty to student ratio, state of the art facilities, strong focus on teaching learning balanced with leading-edge research and emphasis on leadership, service and ethics.
-The efficacy of the Teaching-Learning process is reflected in the consistently excellent results being achieved every year.
-To augment professional competence, the department supports outside talents to gain more inputs, organizes hackathons, seminars, workshops, industrial visits and expert lectures not only to offer a new dimension to the learning process but also infuse leadership qualities in the budding engineers.
+The Department of Computer Science and Engineering focuses not only on theoretical aspects but also emphasizes the overall development of students.
+There are Special Interest Groups among the faculty who are focused on research domains such as Data Mining and Big Data Analytics, Wireless & Mobile Computing, Security & Trust Computing, Wireless Sensor Networks & IoT, Soft Computing, Image Processing, Machine Learning and Data Analytics, Natural Language Processing, Cloud Computing and Social Networking, Network Security, Service-Oriented Architecture, and Theoretical Computer Science.

+The department's many strengths include its high faculty-to-student ratio, state-of-theart facilities, a strong focus on teaching and learning balanced with leading-edge research, and an emphasis on leadership, service, and ethics.
+The efficacy of the Teaching-Learning process is reflected in the consistently excellent results achieved every year.

+To augment professional competence, the department supports external talents to provide additional inputs and organizes hackathons, seminars, workshops, industrial visits, and expert lectures.
+These initiatives not only offer a new dimension to the learning process but also instill leadership qualities in budding engineers.